EXOTIC & contrasting coastlines

 sunset at Carlisle bay

-Carlisle Bay is just a short walk from the capital city of Bridgetown.
+Carlisle Bay is just a turn from the capital city of Bridgetown.
 After a long day of shopping and sightseeing, dive into clear waters, relax on powdery white sands and watch the sun disappear into the horizon.

 contact us fOR PRICING, SIZING & USAGE